 To remove all preferences:

-In addition to these methods each take in an optional
+The above methods take in an optional

 Supported Data Types

 The following data types are supported in Preferences: